- Good medical records are essential for patient care and can also assist in the defence of a claim or complaint against you.

 What are medical records?

-‘Medical record’ is a general term for many types of health data and includes a patient’s progress notes (handwritten or computer-generated), appointment books, accounts, consultant reports, hospital discharge summaries, pathology reports and medical imaging reports, X-rays, videos, photographs and medico-legal reports.
+The term ‘medical record’ refers to many types of health data and includes a patient’s progress notes (handwritten or electronic), referral letters, specialist letters, hospital discharge summaries, pathology and radiology images and reports, other test results, videos, photographs, driver licence medicals, medical certificates and applications for disability certificates and medico-legal reports.

 What should medical records include?

-Good records are not only essential for patient care, they also assist in the defence of any claim or complaint.
-Records should include the following:
+Medical records are more than notes to assist your memory.
+Good records are essential for patient care and can also assist in the defence of a claim or complaint against you.

 - the results of any tests performed on the patient

-- information concerning allergies or other factors that may require special consideration
+- allergies or other factors that may require special consideration

 - the date of the treatment